-Bronzing your baby shoes is one thing; bronzing in the garden indicates a problem.
+Bronzing your baby's shoes is one thing; bronzing in the garden indicates a problem.

 What is bronzing?

-Bronzing refers to the way some leaves or fruit turn purplish or bronze-colored as a result of mineral imbalances, pest feeding, chemicals, environmental conditions, or disease.
-Bronzed leaves tend to be smaller than normal and the damaged areas are unable to perform photosynthesis.
-Bronzing damage may look similar to sunburn damage, except that sunburned leaves tend to turn grey, rather than bronze.
+Bronzing refers to how some leaves or fruit turn purplish or bronze-colored due to mineral imbalances, pest feeding, chemicals, environmental conditions, or disease.
+Bronzed leaves are often smaller, and damaged areas cannot perform photosynthesis.
+Bronzing damage may look similar to sunburn damage, except that sunburned leaves tend to turn gray rather than bronze.
 Bronzed fruit has a dry, rough texture.

-Too much (or too little) of certain minerals can cause bronzing.
+Too much or too little of certain minerals can cause bronzing.
 Regularly adding organic material to your garden soil helps minimize mineral imbalances.
 But it’s still a good idea to know what to look for when scouting your foodscape:

-Did you know that rice farmers rate plant varieties using leaf bronzing scores (LBS)?
+[Did you know that rice farmers rate their plant varieties using leaf bronzing scores (LBS)?
 They rank rice varieties according to their ability to tolerate excessive iron in the soil.]

-Chemical damage can occur when herbicides, pesticides, and fungicides, such as sulfur, are applied incorrectly.
+Damage can occur when herbicides, pesticides, and fungicides are incorrectly applied.
 Also, the wind can carry herbicides and other chemicals from neighboring gardens and yards that may cause leaf bronzing.
-If you see bronzing, necrosis, interveinal chlorosis, desiccation, and distorted growth, it may be chemical misuse or overspray.
+Bronzing, necrosis, interveinal chlorosis, desiccation, and distorted growth may indicate chemical misuse or overspray.

-Air pollution often causes high levels of ozone (O3) in the atmosphere.
+Air pollution often causes high ozone (O3) levels in the atmosphere.
 Ozone, combined with high temperatures and bright sunlight, can cause purple-brown discoloration, or bronzing, on the upper surface of leaves.
-This is particularly common, in the Bay Area, on bean plants.
+Bean plants are especially vulnerable to air pollution.